exakat/exakat/docs/Rules.rst

 ##################

 A class should implements only once an interface.
+An interface can only extends once another interface.
+In both cases, parent classes or interfaces must be checked.s

 PHP accepts multiple times the same interface in the ``implements`` clause.
 In fact, it doesn't do anything beyond the first implement.